DanJFletcher/image-upload-example-with-express/README.md

 # File Upload Example With Express Using Multer

 This project exists to demonstrate how to upload an image to an express app.
-For simplicity it's configured to only support PNG files and has practically no validation.
+For simplicity it just blindly writes the original filename without worrying about overwrites.

 Files will be stored in `storage/uploads/images`.